boodney14/Lexicon/Programming Related Quotes.md

 4. Code is like humor.
 When you have to explain it, it’s bad. – Cory House
 5. Make it work, make it right, make it fast. – Kent Beck
 6. Clean code always looks like it was written by someone who cares. — Robert C. Martin
+7. Of course, bad code can be cleaned up.
+But it’s very expensive.” — Robert C. Martin